oleksandr-san/cv/README.md

   - Developed, tested, and maintained a microservice-based web platform in Python and Go.
   - Designed and implemented FinOps tools for AWS and Azure (cost analysis, resource scheduling, waste management, rightsizing).
   - Developed Kubernetes cost optimization tools.

+- Software Engineer at LevMinds (May 2025 - Present)
+  - Participated in the observability setup development for on-premises Kubernetes cloud

 ## Skills

 ### Programming Languages & Frameworks: